itchyny/sjsp/README.md

 the whole line.
 When the `sjsp___end` function is called, the profiling result is stored.

-It just inserts the two expressions for each functions.
+It just inserts the two statements for each functions.
-However the function can be aborted with `return` statements.
+However, remember that functions can be aborted with `return` statements.

 How does it handle `return` statements?
 Suppose the expression which is returned by the function is heavy.